PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 SOURCE TEXT SOURCE DOCUMENTS HISTORY DICTIONARY TIMELINES ARCHAEOLOGICAL RECORDS

-HOME - HISTORY NOTES - LEON TROTSKY
+HOME - PEOPLE IN HISTORY A-Z - LEON TROTSKY

 LEON TROTSKY 1879 - 1940

 Leon Trotsky, also spelled Trotskii, was originally Lev Davidovich Bronshtein.
 He was born in the Ukraine and assassinated in Mexico.
+In-between he was arguably the brightest of the Russian Revolutionaries.

 His interpretation of communism is called Trotskyism.